 - Pay particular attention when cleaning the keys.
 Too much moisture will cause the keys on the keyboard to stop working.

 - Do NOT clean inside the ports (USB-C, Power, HDMI) with any moisture as that might cause them to stop working.

 - The Technology Resource Center is staffed by students and teachers who are there to assist you with all your Chromebook needs.
 They can provide technical assistance and loaner Chromebooks when needed.

-- The Technology Resource Center is open during mods 1-2 & 17-18 as well as during every lunch period of the day.
+- The Technology Resource Center is open during school hours.

 - The Technology Resource Center can be reached via email at email@example.com(North) or firstname.lastname@example.org(Voorhees).